Drawn Together: Animation style

-The show's visual style is that of digital ink-and-paint.
-The style was chosen both for the retro feel it gives the show and for the versatility and freedom it allows the animators, providing an environment in which it is possible to combine many different styles of animation.
-Another unique aspect of the show is that, where most cartoons present their characters, though animated, as real within the show's world, the Drawn Together characters retain their identities as cartoon characters even within their animated world, and they acknowledge their status as animations.
-The show has cameo appearances by famous characters (or in some cases, clones to avoid infringing copyright) from all across the animated spectrum.
+Drawn Togethers visual style is that of digital ink-and-paint.
+The style was chosen both for the retro feel it gives the series and for the versatility and freedom it allows the animators, providing an environment in which it is possible to combine many different styles of animation.
+Another unique aspect of the series is that, where most cartoons present their characters, though animated, as real within the series' universe, the Drawn Together characters retain their identities as cartoon characters even within their animated world and they acknowledge their status as such.
+The series has cameo appearances by famous characters (or in some cases, clones to avoid infringing copyright) from all across the animated spectrum.
 In keeping with the various animation styles for the characters, Wooldoor and Toot have four fingers on each hand, whereas Clara, Foxxy, Hero and Xandir have five.
-In promotional artwork for the show, Toot and Wooldoor are drawn with the standard five fingers, but in the show itself they have four.
+In promotional artwork for the show, Toot and Wooldoor are drawn with the standard five fingers, but in the series itself they have four.
 Whereas most of the characters are drawn with black outlines, Clara and items belonging to her are drawn with soft edges, a reference to Disney animation techniques, which involve "cleanup" of any black outlines.
-Contrasting, Toot is drawn in the grainy, high-contrast monochrome of her era's technology.
+Contrasting, Toot is drawn in the grainy and high-contrast monochrome of her era's technology.

-The show was made by Rough Draft Studios in Glendale, California, with much of the animation done at the studio's facilities in South Korea.
-A gag in "The Drawn Together Clip Show" is that they show a list of all the Korean children who died animating the show.
+The series was made by Rough Draft Studios in Glendale, California, with much of the animation done at the studio's facilities in South Korea.
+A gag in "The Drawn Together Clip Show" is that they show a list of all the Korean children who died animating the series.

-The movie was produced by 6 Point Harness and done completely with Flash animation due to budget cuts.
+The film was produced by 6 Point Harness and done completely with Flash animation due to budget cuts.